Dennis Day: Television

+Day was given stars on the Hollywood Walk of Fame for radio and television in 1960.

 Film

 Although his career was mainly radio- and TV-based, Day also appeared in a few films.
 These included Buck Benny Rides Again (1940) opposite Jack Benny, Sleepy Lagoon (1943), Music in Manhattan (1944), I'll Get By (1950), Golden Girl (1951), The Girl Next Door (1953), and Won Ton Ton, the Dog Who Saved Hollywood (1976) as a singing telegraph man.
 For the soundtrack of My Wild Irish Rose (1947), a biopic about Chauncey Olcott, Day provided the singing voice to the acting of Dennis Morgan.
 Day also provided the voices of Johnny Appleseed, Johnny's Angel, and the Old Settler in the "Johnny Appleseed" segment in Walt Disney's Melody Time (1948).

-Personal life

-In 1948, Day married Peggy Almquist; the marriage lasted until his death in 1988.
-The couple had 10 children.
-His brother Jim McNulty, two years younger, was married to actress and singer Ann Blyth.
+Politics

 A Republican, Day was supportive of Dwight Eisenhower's campaign during the 1952 presidential election and Barry Goldwater in the 1964 United States presidential election.

-Day died on June 22, 1988, of amyotrophic lateral sclerosis (commonly known as Lou Gehrig's disease), in Los Angeles, California.
-His star on the Hollywood Walk of Fame is at 6646 Hollywood Boulevard.
-He is interred in Culver City's Holy Cross Cemetery.
+He died in 1988.